judka-uriel/uriel-book/uriel_en.md

 necessity, <!-- as when collecting a half-shekel --> but simply out of vanity.
 As punishment for this transgression, pestilence began in the land (*dever* — epidemic, plague, pestilence), which destroyed 70 thousand people.
-And when the destroying angel (*mal'ach ha‑mashchit*) began to direct people to spread pestilence in Jerusalem, and had already reached the threshing floor of the Jebusite, David entreated for mercy, and to halt the epidemic, he purchased that place on Mount Moriah, and later the Temple was built upon that site.
+And when the destroying angel (*mal'akh ha‑mashchit*) began to direct people to spread pestilence in Jerusalem, and had already reached the threshing floor of the Jebusite, David entreated for mercy, and to halt the epidemic, he purchased that place on Mount Moriah, and later the Temple was built upon that site.